-- A Cat Carry case in good state and that closes securely.
-We never let a cat or kitten leave the Rescue Centre without being placed in a pet transport carrier; it is dangerous to carry a cat in a vehicle without it being enclosed in a transport carrier and it is illegal.
+- A cat carry case in good state and that closes securely.
+We never let a cat or kitten leave the rescue centre without being placed in a pet transport carrier; it is dangerous to carry a cat in a vehicle without it being enclosed in a transport carrier and it is illegal.

-- Litter tray and litter
+- Litter tray and litter.

-- Appropriate cat food – we give a small sachet to tide you over for 5/6 days
+- Appropriate cat food – we give a small sachet to tide you over for 5/6 days.

-- Please remember to bring a photocopy of your identity card or passport and a proof of address (electricity, water or telephone bill) with your current address displayed
+- Please remember to bring a photocopy of your identity card or passport and a proof of address (electricity, water or telephone bill) with your current address displayed.

 - Donation requested

-The average cost to Chats du Quercy for each cat is 350€ – as an individual, this would cost you more than 500€.
+Did you know that running Chats du Quercy Rescue Centre costs on average 17000€ per month?
+The average cost to Chats du Quercy for each cat is 500€, as an individual this would cost you more than 800€.

 Adoption fees serve a good purpose.
 The fees you pay to adopt are used in part to offset costs of caring, as well as the cost of vaccination, sterilisation, identification, etc.

 A few more figures that may enlighten you –

-• Chats du Quercy average monthly food bill is 1300€
+• Chats du Quercy average monthly food bill is 1500€

-• Chats du Quercy average monthly litter bill is 500€
+• Chats du Quercy average monthly litter bill is 600€

-• Chats du Quercy spend almost 1300€ annually on flea and worm treatments
+• Chats du Quercy spend almost 2000€ annually on flea and worm treatments

 Chats du Quercy is a French registered charity, all donations given are used purely for operating costs.
 No person involved in the management of the charity, profits in any way from it.